Get ready for some seriously good Orange Chicken

 Since opening their doors in 2012, Wildflour has gone on to become one of the most successful and recognizable names in the restaurant industry.
 So, it’s no surprise that foodies all over the Metro are buzzing about the brand’s newest concept: Wildflour Italian.
 Open now at the ground floor of the new World Finance Center in Bonifacio Global City, the menu highlights freshly-made pastas, as well as seafood and meats grilled over a hearth.
 It even features a wood-fired pizza oven imported from Italy!

 Osteria Daniele – Bonifacio Global City

-Following Bar Centrale, a casual Italian spot in Salcedo Village, the Bistronomia Group (of the La Lola, Las Flores, and Rambla fame) opens their second Italian concept in Bonifacio Global City this April 2019.
+Following Bar Centrale, a casual Italian spot in Salcedo Village, the Bistronomia Group (of the La Lola, Las Flores, and Rambla fame) opened their second Italian concept in Bonifacio Global City last April 2019.

 Insider Tip: Get ₱500 off at Bar Centrale with Booky

 The group teased the restaurant’s interiors on the brand’s Instagram page and by the looks of it, it’s surely going on your date place bucket list!
 No word yet on what’s on the menu — but considering the group’s track record, it’s probably going to be a hit.
 Find them at 9th Avenue corner 26th Street in BGC!

 If you’re not already enjoying the offline convenience of Booky, you can download the app for FREE on iPhone or Android.
 Discover over 900 of the top restaurants in Metro Manila and just watch as your foodiverse explodes!